Jefferson Starship: 1974–1978: Balin on board and commercial apogee

-1979–1984: changing personnel and sound
+1979–1984: Changing personnel and sound

 In early 1979, the band regrouped.
 Barbata was replaced on drums by Aynsley Dunbar, who had previously played with Journey, in January 1979.
 Mickey Thomas (who had sung lead on Elvin Bishop's "Fooled Around and Fell in Love") was invited to audition and then joined the group in April 1979.

 In 1979, the band released their first album without Marty Balin or Grace Slick, the gold-selling Freedom at Point Zero.
-The album was produced by Ron Nevison, who would also produce two the band's following three albums.
+The album was produced by Ron Nevison, who would also produce two of the band's following three albums.
 The single "Jane" (Freiberg, McPherson, Chaquico and Kantner) peaked at No. 14 on the Billboard Hot 100 and spent three weeks at No. 6 on the Cash Box Top 100.[3]
 The new lineup toured, augmented by saxophonist Steve Schuster.
 Schuster, along with horn player David Farey, had previously played on Jefferson Starship's 1978 tour, and he had also appeared on Freedom at Point Zero.

 In early 1981, Grace Slick returned to the band, rejoining in time to sing on one song, "Stranger," (No. 48 on the Billboard Hot 100 chart), on the group's next album, Modern Times (1981).
 Modern Times, which also went gold, included the song "Find Your Way Back" (No. 29), as well as the humorous "Stairway to Cleveland", in which the band defended the numerous changes it had undergone in its musical style, personnel, and even name.
 Modern Times also featured the promo single, "Save Your Love", (No. 104).
 Slick remained in the band for Jefferson Starship's next album, Winds of Change (1982), which was certified gold.
 Winds of Change featured the singles "Be My Lady," which reached No. 26 in the US, and "Winds of Change" (No. 38).
 By August 1982, after the recording of Winds of Change but prior to the supporting tour, Dunbar was replaced by Donny Baldwin, who had performed with Thomas in the Elvin Bishop Group.
 Paul Kantner's 1983 solo album, Planet Earth Rock and Roll Orchestra, included the track "Circle of Fire", which had been recorded by Jefferson Starship during the Winds of Change sessions in 1982.
 Other members of the band also appeared on additional tracks on this effort.

 Around this time, the band began enthusiastically embracing the rock-video age, making elaborate videos typical of the era's superstar bands.
-They would appear frequently on MTV and other music-oriented television shows as Solid Gold, and 1984's Super Night of Rock and Roll, giving the band a high visibility in the MTV era.
+They would appear frequently on MTV and other music-oriented television shows such as Solid Gold, and 1984's Super Night of Rock and Roll, giving the band a high visibility in the MTV era.
 Their next album, Nuclear Furniture (1984), reached No. 28 and was also certified gold.
 It featured the singles "No Way Out" (a Top 40 hit, reaching No. 23), "Layin' It On the Line" (No. 66), and "Sorry Me, Sorry You".